How do I keep Salesforce and GetResponse contact data in sync?

 - Performance Edition

-You can connect your Salesforce and GetResponse accounts with Salesforce synchronization.
+You can connect your Salesforce and GetResponse accounts with Salesforce sync.
 It is a two-way integration that lets you:

 - add Salesforce leads or contacts to a selected contact list in GetResponse,